OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-definitions-schema.rst

     * - trustee_sid
       - oval-def:EntityStateStringType (0..1)
       - The trustee_sid element is the unique SID that associated a user, group, system, or program (such as a Windows service).
+    * - trustee_name
+      - oval-def:EntityStateStringType (0..1)
+      - This element specifies the trustee name associated with this particular DACL.
+A trustee can be a user, group, or program (such as a Windows service).
+In Windows, trustee names are case-insensitive.
+As a result, it is recommended that the case-insensitive operations are used for this entity.
+In a domain environment, trustee names should be identified in the form: "domain\trustee name".
+For local trustee names use: "computer name\trustee name".
+For built-in accounts on the system, use the trustee name without a domain.
     * - standard_delete
       - win-def:EntityStateAuditType (0..1)
       - The right to delete the object.